-Perhaps ascribing the title of “angel” to pre-born babies is especially appealing because of the sinfully diminished value of the pre-born in our country and culture.
+Perhaps ascribing the title of “angel” to pre-born babies is especially appealing because of the sinfully diminished value of the pre-born in my country and culture.
 But this diminished value is not reality.
 Praise God that He defines what is valid and true!
-Babies, from the very moment of conception, are valuable human beings created in the image of God.
-As far as I have understood or read, the Bible never explicitly teaches that angels are made in the image of God.
-The image of God given to humans appears to be unique, and it is of certain God-given value.
-No human notion can dispel this truth.
+Babies, from the very moment of conception, are valuable human beings—belonging to the same mankind into which Christ was born as Savior.
 My baby has this intrinsic, God-given value from conception through eternity.

 (5) Known Location

 “We are confident, I say, and would prefer to be away from the body and at home with the Lord.”